Introduction

 Frequently Asked Questions (FAQs)

-There are three main types of cholesterol:
+The three main types are:

-Total cholesterol should be below 200 mg/dL
+Total cholesterol should remain below 200 mg/dL for most adults.